SIDN/entrada/README.md

 - S3 + Athena (aws)
 - Local disk (local)

+The data is enrichment by adding the following details to each row.
+- Geolocation and ASN details for source IP address
+- Detection of public resolvers (Google, OpenDNS, Quad9 and Cloudflare)
+- TCP round-trip time (RTT)

 Apache Impala, AWS Athena or Apache Spark can be used to analyse the generated Parquet data.

 ENTRADA handles the required workflow actions such as: